Ukraine International Airlines Flight 752: Flight and crash

-Shortly after the crash, emergency responders arrived in 22 ambulances, four bus ambulances, and a helicopter, but intense fires prevented a rescue attempt.
+Shortly after the crash, emergency responders arrived in 22 ambulances, 4 bus ambulances, and a helicopter, but intense fires prevented a rescue attempt.
 The wreckage was strewn over a wide area, with no survivors found at the crash site.
 The aircraft was completely destroyed on impact.

 All 176 passengers and crew were killed.
-It is the deadliest flight in terms of fatalities involving the Boeing 737 Next Generation fleet, and the second deadliest of the entire Boeing 737 family behind Lion Air Flight 610.
+It was the deadliest aviation occurrence in terms of fatalities involving the Boeing 737 Next Generation fleet until Jeju Air Flight 2216 crashed in Muan nearly five years later.
+It is currently the third deadliest aviation incident or accident to involve a Boeing 737, behind Lion Air Flight 610 and the aforementioned Jeju Air Flight 2216.

 Passengers and crew

-There were 167 passengers and nine crew members on the flight.
-According to Iranian officials, 146 passengers used Iranian passports to leave Iran, ten used Afghan passports, five used Canadian ones, four Swedish ones, and two used Ukrainian passports.
-There is some disagreement with other sources over this accounting of nationalities, possibly due to some passengers being nationals of more than a single country.
+There were 167 passengers and 9 crew members on the flight.
+According to Iranian officials, 146 passengers used Iranian passports to leave Iran, 10 used Afghan passports, 5 used Canadian ones, 4 used Swedish ones, and 2 used Ukrainian passports.
+There is some disagreement with other sources over this accounting of nationalities, possibly because some passengers were nationals of more than a single country.

-According to Ukrainian foreign minister Vadym Prystaiko and a flight manifest released by UIA, out of the 167 passengers, 82 were confirmed to be Iranian citizens, 63 were Canadian, three were British, four were Afghan, ten were Swedish, and three were German.
-Eleven Ukrainians were also on board, nine of them crew members.
+According to Ukrainian foreign minister Vadym Prystaiko and a flight manifest released by UIA, of the 167 passengers, 82 were confirmed to be Iranian citizens, 63 were Canadian, 3 were British, 4 were Afghan, 10 were Swedish, and 3 were German.
+11 Ukrainians were also on board, 9 of them being crew members.
 The German Foreign Ministry denied any Germans were aboard; the three people in question were Afghan nationals who lived in Germany as asylum seekers.
 According to Iranian nationality law, the Iranian government considers dual citizens to be solely Iranian citizens.

 Of the 167 passengers, 138 were travelling to Canada via Ukraine.
 Many of the Iranian Canadians were affiliated with Canadian universities, as students or academics who had travelled to Iran during the winter break.
 The crash was the largest loss of Canadian lives in aviation since the 1985 bombing of Air India Flight 182.
-On January 15, 2020, Canadian Transport Minister Marc Garneau said 57 Canadians died in the crash.
+On 15 January 2020, Canadian Transport Minister Marc Garneau said 57 Canadians died in the crash.

-In addition to six flight attendants, the crew consisted of Captain Volodymyr Gaponenko (11,600 hours on Boeing 737 aircraft, including 5,500 hours as captain), instructor pilot Oleksiy Naumkin (12,000 hours on Boeing 737s, including 6,600 as captain), and first officer Serhiy Khomenko (7,600 hours on Boeing 737).
+In addition to six flight attendants, the crew consisted of 50 year old captain Volodymyr Gaponenko (11,600 hours on Boeing 737 aircraft, including 5,500 hours as captain), 42 year old instructor pilot Oleksiy Naumkin (12,000 hours on Boeing 737s, including 6,600 as captain), and 48 year old first officer Serhiy Khomenko (7,600 hours on Boeing 737).